 integration of 3d characters into a 2d adventure engine

-Since winter 2010, I am developing a library for the adventure game engine Visionaire to integrate 3D characters into the 2D game scenes.
+Since winter 2010, I have been developing and maintaining a library for the adventure game engine Visionaire to integrate 3D characters into the 2D game scenes.
 The main objective is to integrate the 3D models in such a way that they behave like the already existing 2D characters in the game logic and can be replaced with each other.
 Also, backward compatibility, efficient rendering, and simple interfaces for the user are crucial design criteria.
 Besides the basic rendering, the library also offers shadow rendering, toon shading, and ambient occlusion, which can be adjusted as needed to seamlessly integrate the 3D character into the e.g. hand-drawn or pre-rendered scene.

 The theoretical background of the implementation as well as a general survey over 2.5D games is discussed in my Bachelor Thesis at the Vienna University of Technology, which is available here (28.0 MB).